ccoreilly/clapack-wasm/README.md

 1. Convert BLAS to C and CBLAS to C **without modifying the test source code**
 2. Once CBLAS passes all the original tests, convert the test source code **without modifying the CBLAS or BLAS C code**.
+3. Check that all the tests (now written in C) pass with the BLAS and CBLAS code (written in C too)